xenOs76/https-wrench/README.md

 ### Go install

-HTTPS Wrench is "go gettable", so it can be installed with the following commnand when having a proper `go` setup:
+HTTPS Wrench is "go gettable", so it can be installed with the following command when having a proper `go` setup:
 ```bash
 go install github.com/xenos76/https-wrench@latest
 ```